GMTSE/isc2-IoT-AI-smart-tutorial/README.md

 iv.
 On 2 other terminals type
 >  `python3.9 client.py`

-Now you will see that 2 clients connect to server and start federated learning.
+Now you will see that 2 clients connect to server and start Federated Learning.

-# 3. Exercise: Playing with Federated learning parameters
+# 3. Exercise: Playing with Federated Learning parameters

-Go to the folder advanced_tensorflow in the examples.
+Go to the folder `examples/advanced_tensorflow` in the examples.

 i.
 Change the number of clients to 3

 ii.
 Change the number of rounds to 2

 iii.
-Try to compare the performance of different neural network models such as EfficientNetB0 with its version 2 and MobileNetv2
+How can we check the amount of data that is sent to server (i.e. How to get the network overhead)?

 iv.
-How can we check the amount of data that is sent to server?
-To know the network overhead?
+Try to compare the performance/network overhead of different neural network models such as EfficientNetB0 with its version 2 and MobileNetv2